-The CWSRF Pooled Program supplements the CWSRF Loan Program.
-The CWSRF Pooled Program provides communities with an interest rate equivalent to a AAA-rated loan if and when the traditional CWSRF Loan Program becomes unable to satisfy all the needs of the applicants on the PPLs.
-The Authority will determine the number of projects and available loan amount.
-Based on that information, the Authority will secure funds for those projects ready to proceed and close an SRF loan.
-The Authority will have the right to blend a large project with assistance from both the CWSRF Pooled Program and the traditional CWSRF Loan Program.
-The Authority may require non-construction loans (planning and design) to be funded by the CWSRF Pooled Program.
-Furthermore, the State may require loans that are requests for additional funding to be funded by the CWSRF Pooled Program.
+The SRF Pooled Loan Program supplements the CWSRF Loan Program.
+Participants in the SRF Pooled Loan Program are eligible for financing at the same "AAA" interest rate available to the SRF Loan Program at the time of the Participant's loan closing.
+Most Participants realize substantial savings when compared to their "open market" rate.
+Since the SRF Pooled Loan Program supplements the CWSRF Loan Program, the State has the right to blend a large project with assistance from the SRF Pooled Loan Program.
+For instance, the State may require non-construction loans ("planning and design") loans to be funded by the SRF Pooled Loan Program.
+Furthermore, the State may require requests for additional funding to be funded by the SRF Pooled Loan Program.

-The Authority will consider refinancing, commensurate with federal and state law, where (i) a Participant is proposing a new wastewater project that will result in a significant improvement in water quality and (ii) as a result of state law or other restrictions on the Participant (including existing bond ordinance, trust indenture or credit agreement provisions), a refinancing of the existing debt is necessary or convenient as a matter of law or prudent fiscal or credit policy.
+The Authority will consider refinancing, commensurate with federal and state law, where (i) a Participant is proposing a new clean water project that will result in a significant improvement in water quality and (ii) as a result of state law or other restrictions on the Participant (including existing bond ordinance, trust indenture or credit agreement provisions), a refinancing of the existing debt is necessary or convenient as a matter of law or prudent fiscal or credit policy.